timescale/docs.timescale.com-content/using-timescaledb/compression.md

 compression policy.
 However, we are also planning to address this (ability to modify compressed chunks) in a future release.

-#### Out of order data and compression [](out_of_order_data_compression)
+#### Out-of-order data and compression [](out_of_order_data_compression)

-Depending on the boundaries set for your chunks and the likelihood that your use case will produce out of order data, you may want to delay chunk compression to
+Depending on the boundaries set for your chunks and the likelihood that your use case will produce out-of=order data, you may want to delay chunk compression to minimize the risk of needing to decompress chunks to add data.
+This will be different for each use case, but remember to be mindful of out-of-order data.
+Consider when you have typically seen out-of-order data in the past when deciding when to start compression in order to avoid the manual decompression process.

-minimize the risk of needing to decompress chunks to add data .
-This will be different for each use case, but remember to be mindful of out of order data, Consider when you have typically seen out of order data in the past when deciding when to start compression in order to avoid the manual decompression process.
+#### Storage considerations for decompressing chunks [](storage_for_decompression)

-Storage considerations for decompressing chunks Another scenario to be mindful of when planning your compression strategy is the possible need to decompress chunks.
+Another scenario to be mindful of when planning your compression strategy is the possible need to decompress chunks.
 This is key when you are provisioning storage for use with TimescaleDB.
 You want to ensure that you plan for enough storage headroom to decompress chunks if needed.

-Planning for the right amount of head room (storage), and being familiar with our move chunks feature <insert link to docs for move chunks> will ensure you are prepared to manage the need for decompression should it arise without running out of disk space.
+Planning for the right amount of head room (storage) and being familiar with our [move chunks][move-chunks] feature will ensure you are prepared to manage the need for decompression should it arise without running out of disk space.

-If you find yourself needing to decompress historical chunks but decompressing the necessary chunks will cause storage issues (i.e. you do not have enough storage), you can follow this process:
+If you find yourself needing to decompress historical chunks, but in a scenario where you do not have enough available storage capacity to decompress, you can follow this process:

 1. Add a new tablespace to your Postgres instance (backed by additional storage)

-1. Use the TimescaleDB `move_chunk` feature to move the chunks you need to backfill over to the new tablespace
+1. Use the TimescaleDB [`move_chunk`][move-chunk] feature to move the chunks you need to backfill over to the new tablespace

 1. Remove your compression policy